Skip to main content

 3. Timestamp

-Segments are an essential component of Lockup Dynamic, as they facilitate the calculation of the custom streaming curve.
+Segments are an essential component of Dynamic distribution model, as they facilitate the calculation of the custom streaming curve.

 The time when a stream is scheduled to start.